jonathanherman1/raptor-GA-SEI/plan.md

   - [ ] Prevent selecting (at least visually) more than one card
 - [ ] Prevent opposite teams from moving each other's pieces
 - [ ] Prevent placing a piece surrounded entirely by mountains?
+- [ ] Fix hands not replenishing to 3 after a tie is played
+- [ ] Prevent users from not entering their names
+- [ ] Fix bugs with dark mode

 ## Refactor Roadmap
 - [ ] Validity functions